AoxeTech/Aoxe.Redis/README.md

 ## Introduction

-This redis client wrapper will use redis as a key/value system.
+This redis client wrapper base by string and hash.

 ## QuickStart